mburkertttraining/microservicebasetraining/README.md

 # microservicebasetraining

 This Project is to train how to build up a basic spring boot microservice with automated local quality controll.
-There are TODO`s inside the code to explain further workingsteps.
+There are tod`os inside the code to explain further workingsteps.

 System requirements: